NoemiBongiorni/NoemiBongiorni/README.md

 ## Hi there 👋

 Welcome to my GitHub page!
 I'm currently pursuing a Master's degree in Statistical Learning at Politecnico di Milano.
-Passionate about machine learning, data science, AI, computer science.
+Passionate about data science, applied statistics, machine learning, AI, computer science.
 I enjoy exploring the  world of data, algorithms, and models.

 📫 Let's Connect!